 Are car manufacturers back on track?

 At least when it comes to BMW, the answer is yes.
 The company is back in the top 3 with small, but long-awaited gains in brand and reputation.
-More importantly, with a score of 70,9 it is now back in the “strong tier” of international companies that enjoy a 70+ Trust & Like Score on their scorecard.
-Another player that has managed to improve its position dramatically is Continental that is now ranked as the 4thmost trusted and liked company in the German DAX 30, right behind the mighty Siemens.
+More importantly, with a score of 70,9, it is now back in the “strong tier” of international companies that enjoy a 70+ Trust & Like Score on their scorecard.
+Another player that has managed to improve its position dramatically is Continental which is now ranked as the 4thmost trusted and liked company in the German DAX 30, right behind the mighty Siemens.

-But with Daimler staying stuck in the middle of the DAX 30 reputational ranking with literally zero improvement since Q2, and VW Group falling 2,9 points further to earn the second position from the bottom, the automotive comeback seems to be delayed, at least for some.
+But with Daimler staying stuck in the middle of the DAX 30 reputational ranking with literally zero improvements since Q2, and VW Group falling 2,9 points further to earn the second position from the bottom, the automotive comeback seems to be delayed, at least for some.

 Stability is a sign of excellence

-Sometimes the search for reputational excellence should focus not at the top or the fastest climbers, but at those companies that managed to sustain their positive reputation levels.
-Among German companies in the upper half of the list who maintained their Trust & Like Score during Q3 we find four chemical & pharmaceutical companies (Beiersdorf, Henkel, Fresenius and Merck).
+Sometimes the search for reputational excellence should focus not on the top of the fastest climbers, but at those companies that managed to sustain their positive reputation levels.
+Among German companies in the upper half of the list who maintained their Trust & Like Score during Q3, we find four chemical & pharmaceutical companies (Beiersdorf, Henkel, Fresenius and Merck).
 The lack of any big news (positive or negative) could be the reason, but as we have seen before the traditional negative sector impact in the global reputation economy within scrutinized industries such as chemicals and pharmaceutical, does not seem to apply in the companies’ home market, especially in Germany.
 Maybe something to look further into for those with the desire to succeed in Germany?

 ABOUT THE STUDY